Marcroth0/canned-water/README.md

 The design of the website was crucial.
 It being an ecommerce site with all its functionality, it was still leaning towards its branding.
 Being cool, but environmentally friendly.

+Considering the website is to first and foremost market the brand - the necessary performance one usually requires in an all-out e-commerce website wasn't necessary here.
+The heavy svg-files flowing in the background adds to the feeling of the brand, thus being more important than 100% performance.

 ### Fonts

 font-family: 'Montserrat', sans-serif;